Saved From Destruction By Yves St Laurent - Jardin Majorelle

 Located in western North Carolina’s Blue Ridge Mountains, Asheville is a very walkable town.
 The city has many restaurants, shops, breweries and don’t forget to check out the beautiful Art Deco Kress and Woolworth buildings, both former department stores with works of many artists.

-It was a once-in-a-lifetime experience to glide gently over the red desert just outside Marrakesh, with breathtaking views of the foothills of the High Atlas Mountains at sunrise.
+It was a once-in-a-lifetime experience to glide gently over the red desert just outside Marrakech, with breathtaking views of the foothills of the High Atlas Mountains at sunrise.

 Architecture, Cars, Cigars and Rum - Havana, Cuba